djchateau/ISKTER/README.md

 ### Notable Creators/Streamers

 - [DJ Chateau](https://www.twitch.tv/dj_chateau): Ok, sure.
 I'm tooting my own horn here, but I stream on Twitch pretty regularly doing boxes from platforms like TryHackMe, HackTheBox, and react to and discuss various information security topics.
+- [Tyler Ramsbey](https://www.youtube.com/@TylerRamsbey): Under the mindset of "Hack Smarter", not harder (as often touted by OffSec), Tyler streams on both [Twitch](https://www.twitch.tv/hack_smarter) and [YouTube](https://www.youtube.com/@TylerRamsbey) sharing his methodologies for approaching CTF boxes on platforms like HackTheBox or discussing other aspects of the information security industry.

 - [John Hammand](https://www.youtube.com/c/JohnHammond010/playlists): Security researcher at Huntress with a large following and a solid number of videos going over various security news, CTFs and other platforms like TryHack and HackTheBox.
 - [LiveOverflow](https://www.youtube.com/playlist?list=PLhixgUqwRTjxglIswKp9mpkfPNfHkzyeN): LiveOverflow has an excellent array of videos on binary exploitation and reverse-engineering that are worth going through.
 - [Tib3rius](https://www.youtube.com/@Tib3rius): Well-known web application pentester and creator of [AutoRecon](https://github.com/Tib3rius/AutoRecon).